dreamx-market/dreamx-docs/ws.md

 ## market_orders

-Subscribe to new orders in a market.
+Subscribe to new orders and order state changes in a market.

 ### Request